tailonghe/tailonghe.github.io/_pages/about.md

 ---

 I am an atmospheric scientist at Harvard University.
 My research interests focus on:
-* Where, when, and how air pollutants and greenhouse gases are emit into the atmosphere
+* Where, when, and how air pollutants and greenhouse gases are emitted into the atmosphere
 * The impact of these emissions on atmospheric chemistry and the climate system
 * The variations in emissions and the underlying reasons for their occurrence